Brassicas are my absolute favorite plant family. After all, the group includes cabbages, which are a delight to try growing.

 Planting cabbage is not a complicated process.
 There are a few basic steps you need to follow to ensure that you start your crop out on the right foot.

 Cabbage can be grown both in the spring and fall because it loves cooler weather.
-If you are planting in the spring, then you’ll want to start your seeds indoors six to eight weeks before the last frost.
+It grows in zones 1-9.

-Once you’ve found the perfect location to plant your cabbage, you need to get to work on your soil.
 The soil should have a pH level of 6.5 to 6.8.
-Having this desired pH level can keep clubroot from forming.
+The right pH can keep clubroot from forming.

-Then you’ll want to begin mixing manure, compost, blood meal, or cottonseed meal into the soil to improve the soil quality and give cabbage the necessary nutrients.
+After doing a soil test to determine if your soil is lacking any of the major nutrients, mix manure, compost, blood meal, or cottonseed meal into the soil to improve the soil quality and give cabbage the necessary nutrients.

 When you’ve completed these steps, you are ready to plant.

 Start Your Seeds Indoors

 If you’re planting in the spring, then you’ll want to start your seeds indoors 6-8 weeks before the last frost.